 Partnering with Emirates Wildlife society – World Wildlife Fund

-Gulftainer has been supporting the EWS-WWF in their Marine Turtle Conservation Project for the past three years and has been delighted with how informative and interactive the programme has been.
-Read here how the group prepared the Turtles for participation in the project:
+Gulftainer supported the EWS-WWF in their Marine Turtle Conservation Project for the past years and has been delighted with how informative and interactive the programme has been.

-Our Marine Turtle Conservation Project seeks to preserve and protect the beautiful Hawksbill turtle.
+The Marine Turtle Conservation Project seeks to preserve and protect the beautiful Hawksbill turtle.
 So far, we have completed our aim of tagging a total of 75 turtles over three years.
 The first ever turtle in April 2010, named Helia, travelled across the Gulf to Saudi Arabia to her foraging/feeding grounds.
 She had remained there ever since and was still sending us signals a staggering 1125 days later - an amazing feat considering the life-span of a transmitter lasts on average around six months!
+If you want to know more about Helia and her journey, click here.

 - DO keep your distance if you see any turtles on a beach, and don’t shine any light on them, as this irritates them.